We think this TV show stands out for:

-TNG is much bigger than the original series -- the bridge, where much of the action takes place, is bigger, the crew is bigger, and even the Federation seems to cover more of the galaxy.
+The real accomplishment of this series is that it managed to create an entire future universe that seems plausible, is nearly religious about maintaining internal consistency, and is loads of fun to watch.
+Star Trek: The Next Generation is much bigger than the original series -- the bridge, where much of the action takes place, is bigger, the crew is bigger, and even the Federation seems to cover more of the galaxy.
 Each episode seems to introduce a new race of people (or creature -– or even entity), so viewers might need a guidebook to keep track of which ones are allies and which are hostile.
 (Fortunately, the series was so popular in its seven seasons on the air that several of those books are available.)

 TNG gradually created an elaborate canon of Star Trek lore, which has been replicated in three additional spin-off shows.
 This complex, finely nuanced interior literature gave the series a strong foundation for storytelling, and many of the episodes have complex, intriguing plots and profound social undercurrents.
-But the real accomplishment of TNG is simply that it managed to create an entire future universe that seems plausible, is nearly religious about maintaining internal consistency, and is loads of fun to watch.

-Families who've seen other Star Trek shows and movies can also discuss how they're different from and similar to each other.
+What is the appeal of the Star Trek shows?
+How are some of the other Star Trek shows and movies different from and similar to each other?
 Which one is your favorite?

 This series, like the original series, has a lot of diversity in its cast.
 Why does having diverse media role models matter?